Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Preliminaries

 \subsection{Detector graphs}

 In this work, we will restrict our attention to \textit{graphlike error models}, defined to be independent error models for which each error mechanism flips at most two detectors ($H$ has column weight at most two).
 Graphlike error models can be used to approximate common noise models for many important classes of quantum error correction codes including surface codes~\cite{dennis2002topological}, for which $X$-type and $Z$-type Pauli errors are both graphlike.
+Many related code families also have graphlike error models, such as repetition codes, 2D hyperbolic codes~\cite{breuckmann2016constructions}, some 2D subsystem codes~\cite{bravyi2013subsystemsurfacecodesthreequbit, Suchara2011constructions, bacon2006operator, higgott2021subsystem} and Floquet codes~\cite{Hastings2021dynamically, Gidney2021faulttolerant}, amongst others.
+Color codes~\cite{bombin2006topological} can be decoded by using a mapping to a graphlike error model as a subroutine~\cite{Kubica2023efficientcolorcode, gidney2023newcircuitsopensource}, and generalizing this approach to decode more general codes is an active area of research~\cite{brown2022conservation}.

 We can represent a graphlike error model using a detector graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$, also called a matching graph or decoding graph in the literature.
 Each node $v\in\mathcal{V}$ corresponds to a detector (a detector node, a row of $H$).
 Each edge $e\in\mathcal{E}$ is a set of detector nodes of cardinality one or two representing an error mechanism that flips this set of detectors (a column of $H$).
 We can decompose the edge set as $\mathcal{E}=\mathcal{E}_1\cup\mathcal{E}_2$ where $\forall e\in\mathcal{E}_1: |e|=1$ and $\forall e\in\mathcal{E}_2: |e|=2$.
 A regular edge $(u, v)\in \mathcal{E}_2$ flips a pair of detectors $u, v\in\mathcal{V}$, whereas a \textit{half-edge} $(u,)\in\mathcal{E}_1$ flips a single detector $u\in\mathcal{V}$.
 For a half-edge $(u,)\in\mathcal{E}_1$ we sometimes say that $u$ is connected to the boundary and use the notation $(u,v_b)$, where $v_b$ is a virtual boundary node (which does not correspond to any detector).
 Therefore, when we refer to an edge $(u,v)\in\mathcal{E}$ it is assumed that $u$ is a node and $v$ is either a node or the boundary node $v_b$.
 Each edge $e_i\in\mathcal{E}$ is assigned a weight $w(e_i)=\log((1-\mathbf{p}[i])/\mathbf{p}[i])$, and recall that $\mathbf{p}[i]$ is the probability that error mechanism $i$ occurs.
 We also define an edge weights vector $\mathbf{w}\in \mathbb{R}^{|\mathcal{E}|}$ for which $\mathbf{w}[i]=w(e_i)$.
 We also label each edge $e_i=(u,v)\in\mathcal{E}$ with the set of logical observables that are flipped by the error mechanism, which we denote either by $l(e_i)$ or $l(u,v)$.
 We use $x\oplus y$ to denote the symmetric difference of sets $x$ and $y$.
 For example, $l(e_1)\oplus l(e_2)$ is the set of logical observables flipped when the error mechanisms 1 and 2 are both flipped.
 We define the distance $D(u, v)$ between two nodes $u$ and $v$ in the detector graph to be the length of the shortest path between them.
 We give an example of a detector graph $\mathcal{G}$ for a repetition code circuit in \app{repetition_code_example}.